rafaelqueiroz88/ProvinceList/README.md

-# States List Front App
+# Provinces List Front App

 Refer to <a href="https://github.com/rafaelqueiroz88/StatesList">For API instructions</a>